CAC 40 Struggles For Direction

-Fed Governor Christopher Waller said on Thursday that the U.S. economic recovery is progressing rapidly and the Fed would be able to pull back on accommodative monetary policy potentially sooner than others think.

-Minneapolis President Neel Kashkari flagged risks from the delta virus variant, while Senator Joe Manchin urged Chair Jerome Powell to pare back economic stimulus to avoid stoking inflation.
+The dollar index held steady after two Fed officials said the U.S. economy is growing rapidly and that inflation is already at a level that could satisfy one leg of a key test for the beginning of interest rate hikes.

+Treasury yields dipped from three-week highs as the U.S. Senate gets closer to approving President Joe Biden's $1tn infrastructure package.
+Final Senate votes are expected later today, and the bill would then go to the House.

-The benchmark CAC 40 was marginally lower at 6,777 after rising half a percent on Thursday.
+The benchmark CAC 40 was marginally higher at 6,817 after closing 0.1 percent lower the previous day.

+Travel-related stocks were subdued, with airline Air France KLM declining 1.2 percent.

+Banks fell broadly, with Credit Agricole and Societe Generale losing about 1 percent each.

 Copyright RTT News/dpa-AFX